-There are two reasons for expecting a large urban-rural gap in China.
-First, the rural-urban distinction was institutionalized early in the communist era, with the establishment in 1955 of a hukou ("household registration") system that divided the population into "agricultural" and "non-agricultural" sectors (often treated, a little imprecisely, as analogous to "rural" and "urban" sectors) with a cross-cutting distinction between "local" and "non-local" registration (Chan and Buckingham 2008).
+Buckingham, 2008).
 After the initial bureaucratic allocation in 1955, hukou status was assigned at birth, following the mother's status, which was not always the same as that of the father (in 2008 about 5% of marriages were between people with different status-usually a husband with urban hukou and a wife with rural hukou).
-Lexcept in the case of wholesale hukou conversions when villages were incorporated into expanding cities, it was, and is, very difficult to change one's hukou status from agricultural to non-agricultural, the main requirement being tertiary or technical secondary schooling, military service, or assignment to an urban job (Wu and Treiman 2004; Chan and Buckingham 2008:590-591).
-Moreover, except for peasants living in towns and cities when the hukou system was adopted, local status in urban areas is extremely difficult to secure for those with an agricultural hukou.
-Thus, people may live in a particular town or city for decades and still not be able to acquire either a non-agricultural hukou or local residence.
+Except in the case of wholesale hukou conversions when villages were incorporated into expanding cities, it was, and is, very difficult to change one's hukou status from agricultural to non-agricultural, the main requirement being tertiary or technical secondary schooling, military service, or assignment to an urban job (Chan & Buckingham, 2008, pp. 590-591; Wu & Treiman, 2004).
+Moreover, except for peasants living in towns and cities when the hukou system was adopted, and their descendants, local status in urban areas is extremely difficult to secure for those with an agricultural hukou.
+Thus, people may live in a particular town or city for decades, and still not be able to acquire either a nonagricultural hukou or local residence.